andmoredev/andmoredev/content/blog/api-cognito-user-password.md

           npx @apideck/portman --cliOptionsFile portman/portman-cli.json --baseUrl ${{ inputs.BASE_URL }}
 ```

-1. User 1Password CLI - This is one that I really like since I already use 1Password to store all my credentials.
-With the CLI we can leverage the power of 1Password in our CI/CD pipelines, while also allowing teams to securely share secrets without having to copy them in many places.

 ## Wrap Up
-In this post we were able to update our authentication to use the user-password flow instead of M2M for our APIs, this allows us to stay within the Cognito free tier and will not have any cost.
-We were able to verify that I can still authenticate with Postman as well as my test automation.
-By doing this change we now have users in our User Pool that we can manage separately, this also allows us to use this same pattern when implementing user interface.
+In this post we were able to update our authentication to use the user-password flow instead of M2M for our APIs, this allows us to stay within the Cognito free tier.
+We were able to verify that we can still authenticate with Postman as well as in the test automations.
 Hopefully this shows the flexibility there is with Cognito and how you can configure it differently to satisfy your use cases.